cs1302uga/cs1302-demos/generics/README.md

-1. If we don't fix the `Container` class, we can add a container with any type argument as the raw type is the parent to all of the parameterized type.
+1. If we don't fix the `Container` class, we can add a container with any type argument as the raw type is the parent to all of the parameterized types.
 So, the following would compile but not
    run:

    ```java